 For tower mounted cameras, the cable length distance from the video power junction box in the plaza/tower building to the camera must be considered.
-Any deployment where that cable length exceeds 330 feet will require an Ethernet extender device, as well as a power-over-Ethernet injector to power the extender device.
+The cable length from the power over ethernet injector to the camera shall exceed 300 feet.
 The guide specifications and drawings provide for the required design elements for this condition.
-The DSE shall make known in the plans what locations trigger this requirement.

-6.4.1 Field Investigation (Camera Pole Installations)
+6.4.1 Field Investigation - Camera Pole Installations